-Title of each class to be so registered
+Title of each class

-Name of each exchange on which each class is to be registered
+Name of each exchange on which

-Common Units, representing limited partner interests
+to be so registered Common Units, representing limited each class is to be registered New York Stock Exchange partner interests

-New York Stock Exchange

-If this form relates to the registration of a class of securities pursuant to Section 12(b) of the Exchange Act and is effective pursuant to General Instruction A.(c), check the following box. b
+If this form relates to the registration of a class of securities pursuant to Section 12(b) of the Exchange Act and is effective pursuant to General Instruction A.(c) or (e), check the following box.

-If this form relates to the registration of a class of securities pursuant to Section 12(g) of the Exchange Act and is effective pursuant to General Instruction A.(d), check the following box. o
+If this form relates to the registration of a class of securities pursuant to Section 12(g) of the Exchange Act and is effective pursuant to General Instruction A.(d) or (e), check the following box.